xilissium/GPT_friend/README.md

 start Ai.py its the main programe

-the two other one is for the gui and was made by Avi Rzayev (https://www.youtube.com/@avirzayev9450) and is project https://gitlab.com/avirzayev/music-visualizer i had some modification to work in my case but it's is own creation
+the two other one is for the gui and was made by Avi Rzayev (https://www.youtube.com/@avirzayev9450) and is project https://gitlab.com/avirzayev/music-visualizer i add some modification to work in my case but it's is own creation

 # CONFIGURE
 to setup the IA for you edit AI.py in the setting zone